 How collaboration in a sandbox is helping to save Indian tigers

-A new partnering methodology starts with what an end-user hopes to achieve – as demonstrated in a partnership with the Karnataka State Forest Department
+A new methodology that helps business with research starts with what an end-user hopes to achieve – as demonstrated in a partnership with the Karnataka State Forest Department

 Most days, before the sun is up, rangers in the BRT Tiger Reserve in Karnataka in southern India set out on foot from their remote camp to track tigers and look for signs of poaching.

 With GPS tracking devices designed by Karnataka State Forest Department, they collect wildlife data and upload it to computers back at camp.
 It’s vital work if India is to protect one of the world’s most endangered animals.
 There are as few as 3100 tigers left in the world and their body parts remain in demand for traditional medicines.

 In a new initiative, the Karnataka Forest Department is working with researchers from UNSW Business School to build a sophisticated wildlife conservation analytics platform that will create predictive models of animal movement – models that could be adopted by wildlife conservationists around the world.

 The project is a prime example of the kind of collaborative, high-impact research being undertaken in the Business School’s Digital Enablement Research Network (DERN).
 As UNSW President and Vice-Chancellor Professor Ian Jacobs explained in a recent address to the National Press Club, academics today are being asked to do more than just publish papers in peer-reviewed journals.
 “We need a significant escalation in business-university collaboration – in cooperation with government – to drive the discovery-to-commercialisation pipeline,” Prof. Jacobs says.